day8/re-frame/examples/simple/README.md

-# Reagent example app now using re-frame
+# A Simple App

+This tiny application is meant to provide a quick start of the basics of re-frame.

+All the code is in one namespace `/src/simpleexample/core.cljs`

+### Run It And Change It

+Steps:

+A. Check out the re-frame repo
+1. Get a command line
+2. `cd` to the root of this sub project (where this README exists)
-Run "`lein do clean, figwheel`" in a terminal to compile the app, and then open `http://localhost:3449/example.html`.
+3. run "`lein do clean, figwheel`"  to compile the app,
+4. open `http://localhost:3449/example.html` to see the app

-Any changes to ClojureScript source files (in `src`) will be reflected in the running page immediately (while "`lein figwheel`" is running).
+Whileever step 3 is running, any changes you make to the ClojureScript source files (in `src`) will be re-compiled and reflected in the running page immediately.

+### Production Version

 Run "`lein do clean, with-profile prod compile`" to compile an optimized version, and then open `resources/public/example.html`.

-Original reagent example code found at https://github.com/reagent-project/reagent